We treat our clients with the utmost respect and privacy

 How do we protect your information?

 We implement a variety of security measures to maintain the safety of your personal information when you enter, submit, or access your personal information.
 We offer the use of a secure server.
-All supplied sensitive/information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our Payment gateway providers database only to be accessible by those authorized with special access rights to such systems, and are required to keep the information confidential.
-After a transaction, your private information will not be stored on our servers.
+All supplied sensitive/information is transmitted via Secure Socket Layer (SSL) technology only to be accessible by those authorized with special access rights to such systems and are required to keep the information confidential.

 What does HTTPS stand for?

 Websites that use the standard HTTP protocol transmit and receive data in an unsecured manner.
 This means it is possible for someone to eavesdrop on the data being transferred between the user and the Web server.
-While this is highly unlikely, it is not a comforting thought that someone might be capturing your credit card number or other personal information that you enter on a website.
-Therefore, secure websites use the HTTPS protocol to encrypt the data being sent back and forth with SSL encryption.
+Secure websites use the HTTPS protocol to encrypt the data being sent back and forth with SSL encryption.
 If someone were to capture the data being transferred via HTTPS, it would be unrecognizable.

 You can tell if a website is secure by viewing the URL in the address field of your Web browser.
 If the Web address starts with https://, you know you are accessing a secure website.
 Most browsers will also display a lock icon somewhere along the edge of the window to indicate the website you are currently visiting is secure.
 You can click the lock icon to view the secure certificate that authenticates the website.